VinVincely/BFIL_Verasonics_fns/PA_PumpLaser/README.md

 # Photoacoustic imaging with Pump Laser
-This folder houses all the functions need to perform photoacoustic imaging using a pump laser and perform a streamlined analysis approach.
+This folder houses all the functions needed to perform photoacoustic imaging using a pump laser and perform a streamlined analysis approach.
 This guide offers step-by-step instructions that a new Verasonics user can follow to perform PAI using a pump laser.
 The guide assumes the user has a lisenced version of verasonics installed and activated (if not, please follow the Verasonics Tutorial/Manuals to do so).
 The guide also assumes that the trigger connections between the Vantage and the pump laser is performed properly.

 ## Setup and Imaging
 This section guides the user to save the matlab variables required by the Verasonics software to perform PAI.
 The setup file is written for the L7-4 linear array transducer, which the user must change if a different transducer must be used.
 The section assumes that all the files in this repository are saved to the user's local system and added to current MATLAB path.
 The user can then follow the steps below to perform PAI,